Kerl13/GHA/README.md

 * The select your webhooks.
 GHA doesn't support everything, but it'll improve (i promise !)
 * Aaaand… click on « Add webhook » :)

+You can also use the `hooker.py` script.
+It'll try to help you adding your webhooks.
+**Be carefull with scripts that want to access to your credentials !**

+Simply run `python hooker.py` and answer to his questions.

 Why this script ?
 -----------------